Analysis | A day-by-day guide to Congress’s high-stakes budget week

 Tuesday: Senate Democrats try to pressure Republicans to raise the debt limit

 After Monday’s inevitably failed vote in the Senate to keep the government open and raise the debt ceiling, much of this day will be spent testing Republicans’ resolve.
-Congress’s inability to raise the debt ceiling in the next few weeks could plunge the U.S. into an immediate recession.
+Congress’s inability to raise the debt ceiling in the next few weeks could plunge the United States into an immediate recession.

 “I think Republicans may be a little bit crazy, but they’re not that crazy.”
 That’s Sen. Bernie Sanders (I-Vt.) recently, saying he thinks at least 10 Republicans will come around to helping Democrats vote to suspend the debt ceiling and keep the government open by Thursday.